 Fat Bike Tire Pressure 101: How to Select the Correct Air Pressure for Fat Biking

-That being said, it’s important to experiment with different tire pressures whenever possible.
-That more you know how they feel at varying amounts, the more easily you’ll be able to select the correct pressure for your rides in the future.
-Go to high and you’ll be bouncing around like a balloon.
+That being said, it’s important to experiment with different tire pressure whenever possible.
+The more you know how they feel at varying amounts, the more easily you’ll be able to select the correct pressure for your rides in the future.
+Go to high and you’ll be bouncing off of everything.
 Go to low and you’re bound to get a nasty rimshot.
 Not to mention the extreme rolling resistance you get when going too low.

-- Wet packed beach sand (by the surf): 6-8 psi
+- Wet packed beach sand by the surf: 6-8 psi

 - Groomed snow trail: 1-4 psi (So you don’t sink in and damage the trail)

 The above chart is a great starting off point and should get you confidently riding a variety of terrain in no time.
 Doing a "squeeze check" with your hands on the tires will help you learn to air your tires without a gage.
 It's more about feel than anything for fat biking tire pressure.
 I prefer to ride with a little more pressure in the back tire since that's where my weight is.
 The front tire I like to be softer so it has some shock absorbing properties.

 In general, your fat bike will let you know if you have the wrong tire pressure.
 If you go too low then the sidewalls of your tires won't hold up and you will be out of control while riding around even the smallest turns.
 Plus, you will begin to experience "auto turn" where the fat bike can't maintain a straight line and goes where it wants to.
 Just get out there and experiment with different tires and tire pressure, try tubeless if you can and just have fun learning.
 You'll be an expert in no time!
 For more fat biking tips and information check out the Fat Bike Asinine Youtube Channel and subscribe today.